 For more information, visit Scholarship Opportunities on the College of Pharmacy website.

-The College of Pharmacy has had nearly a 100% placement rate for its graduates for many years.
-Pharmacists often choose to practice in a community pharmacy or a hospital setting.
-They hold positions in government, independent businesses, home health care, consulting, clinical pharmacy, managed care facilities, higher education, or the pharmaceutical industry.
+College of Pharmacy graduates enjoy a high placement rate in jobs, pharmacy residencies, or additional educational programs.
+Graduates commonly choose to practice in a community pharmacy or a hospital setting, but many also hold positions in government, home health care, consulting, clinical pharmacy, managed care facilities, higher education, the pharmaceutical industry, private businesses, and more.